Sinners (soundtrack)

-The music for the 2025 period supernatural horror film Sinners written, produced, and directed by Ryan Coogler, consisted of two projects produced by Sony Music.
-The first album, Sinners (Original Motion Picture Soundtrack), featured various genres performed by blues musicians along with the cast members.
-The second album, Sinners (Original Motion Picture Score), consisted of the original score composed by Ludwig Göransson, Coogler's frequent collaborator.
-Both albums were distributed under the Sony Masterworks and Sony Classical Records labels on April 18, 2025, the same day as the film's release.
+Music for the 2025 period supernatural horror film Sinners is found on two albums both produced by Sony Music.
+The first, Sinners (Original Motion Picture Soundtrack), features known songs from various genres performed by blues musicians along with the cast members.
+The second album, Sinners (Original Motion Picture Score), contains the original score composed by Ludwig Göransson, director Ryan Coogler's frequent collaborator.
+Both albums were released under the Sony Masterworks and Sony Classical Records labels on April 18, 2025, the same day the film was released.

 Original soundtrack

 Background

 Coogler's regular collaborator Ludwig Göransson worked on the soundtrack of Sinners.
-Göransson developed the soundscape from his experience with American blues music, having grown up with his father who was a blues aficionado and listening to blues musicians' as well as filming their concerts.
-He was also obsessed with Metallica during his early stages, that developed his musical interest and a passion for guitar.
-When he read the script, he was impressed on Coogler's integration of music into the narrative which "felt organic and unforced" and was evident that "they were all interconnected with great intentionality".
+Göransson developed the soundscape from his experience with American blues music.
+His father was a blues aficionado, and they both listened to his recordings of blues musicians.
+His father also filmed concerts to share with his son.
+Göransson was also obsessed with Metallica during his early stages, which developed his musical interest and passion for guitar.
+When he read the script, he was impressed with Coogler's integration of music into the narrative, which "felt organic and unforced" – it was evident that "they were all interconnected with great intentionality".

 For Sinners, Coogler and Göransson worked together on developing the music, with the former having played the guitar during the scriptwriting sessions while also being trained by Göransson on mastering the instruments.
 They felt challenged in making the music authentic to the movie's 1930's setting, with Göransson saying "What did it really sound like back then?
 How do we make the audience today feel like they’re hearing something fresh, yet true to the time?"
 The major problem was the fact that there are no great recordings of the 1930s, and film footages were lost.
 The remains of the music from that period are distorted in pitch, as well as hissing and scratching all over the records.
 However, as those recordings were captured live on stage, "it was this energy and atmosphere of live musical performances that we wanted to capture in the juke joint setting."

 During the pre-production, Coogler sent Göransson several recordings from the 1930s and early 1940s, particularly the works of Robert Johnson and Tommy Johnson; much of the music had been integrated into the script, and consisted of music from various genres—blues, Irish folk, gospel, jazz and soul music—all of them were performed onscreen.